m1nkss/dotfiles/README.md

 ## Contributing

 Feel free to fork this repository and submit pull requests or open issues if you have any suggestions or improvements.
-License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Acknowledgements

     Thanks to vim-plug for making plugin management in Vim a breeze.